Investigations committee

 Paul Grant

-Paul has been a Director and Responsible individual of an Independent Fostering Agency since 2012.
+Paul has been a Director of an Independent Fostering Agency since 2012.
 He has previously worked as an Independent workplace investigator, investigating matters relating to staff grievances and disciplinary issues.

 Paul has been a non-executive director for a variety of organisations since 2007 and currently sits on the board of Cafcass.
 Paul sits as a Lay Chair/Lay Panel member on Professional Conduct panels for a number of professional regulatory bodies.